 LG also claims this feature makes its phone more waterproof.
-We’ve tested supposedly waterproof phones, and water-logged speakers end up muffling any sound until they dry out.
+We’ve tested supposedly waterproof phones before, and water-logged speakers end up muffling any sound until they dry out.
 That shouldn’t be an issue with this hole-less vibrating speaker.

 It's supposed to be an effective way to unlock the LG G8 when it’s sitting on a table and the fingerprint sensor on back is inaccessible.
-But it never worked for us consistently.
+But it never worked for us on the first try.
 Picking up our phone to get to the back sensor became easier.

 Air Motion also uses your hand in conjunction with the G8’s Z-axis camera, this time to execute a variety of hovering gestures that don’t require touching the screen.

 We were able to turn the volume down in the music app, for example, by opening our palm to trigger Air Motion and making a ‘knob-turning’ motion in midair.
 It worked after a few attempts.

 Air Motion gestures worked a little better, but took multiple tries to get right.
 You can also receive or dismiss calls, swipe away alarms and timers, scrub through music and videos, and take a screenshot.